jundalisay/spblist/content/en/research/sarkar/microvita/chapter-01c.md

 These are the creatures of the primordial stage of creation in this expressed world.
 But all the creatures of this group are not of the same type – some are born from eggs, subsequently taking the form of larvae which undergo external metamorphosis, and acquire their final form as flying creatures.
 As they have an orderly growth divided into subsequent stages, they are called “krimi” in Saḿskrta. -->

-**Microvita do not belong to the category of unicellular creatures. **
+**Microvita do not belong to the category of unicellular creatures.**

 - Like all other organic and psychic beings, microvita exist, multiply and die.
 - Unlike them, microvita are not directly related to carbon atoms or carbon molecules.
 Microvita are not subjected to barometric conditions or temperature.

-Unicellular creatures grow and decay within the scope of the five fundamental factors
+Unicellular creatures grow and decay within the scope of the 5 fundamental factors
 - But cruder microvita function within the realm of the five inferences*.

-> *Superphysics Note: These mean the mental or metaphysical body instead of the physicality of the 5 Factors (which become 5 Inferences in the mental realm).
+{{< n n="*These mean the mental or metaphysical body instead of the physicality of the 5 Factors (which become 5 Inferences in the mental realm).
+For this, we use the word 5 Strata" >}}